BlockchainCommons/Research/papers/bcr-2026-004-anchor-predicates.md

     ]
 ```

-### Anchor with Supersession
+### Anchor Updates

-Using `supersedes` from BCR-2026-005 (General Assertions) to indicate an assertion has been replaced:
+When an assertion is revoked or updated, a new anchor entry is created:

 ```
-    Digest(supersession-anchor) [
+Digest(update-anchor) [
-        'anchors': Digest(superseding-assertion)
+    'anchors': Digest(updated-assertion)
-        'supersedes': Digest(original-anchor)
     'anchoredBy': XID(log-operator)
 ]
 ```

 > **Important**: This creates a **new** anchor entry in the log.
 The original anchor remains permanently in the append-only log — it is not modified or deleted.
-The `supersedes` predicate creates a forward reference, allowing verifiers to discover that a newer version exists.
-This is how Certificate Transparency handles certificate revocation: the original certificate's log entry persists, but a newer entry supersedes it.
+This is how Certificate Transparency handles certificate revocation: the original certificate's log entry persists, but a newer entry indicates the update.

 ## Relationship to Other Predicates